ydumburs/blog2/README.md

 ```
 uvicorn app:app --reload --host 0.0.0.0 --port 8000
 ```
-If testing on a physical device within the same network, obtain your machine’s local IP address (e.g., `ipconfig getifaddr en0` on macOS) and update the base URL accordingly (e.g., http://192.168.1.1:8000).
+If testing on a physical device within the same network, obtain your machine’s local IP address (e.g. `ipconfig getifaddr en0` on macOS) and update the base URL accordingly (e.g. http://192.168.1.1:8000).
 Alternatively, expose the backend using `ngrok`.

 ## Android Setup
   1. Open the `client/android` project in Android Studio
   2. Update the backend base URL in `ServerConfig.kt`
   3. Run on a physical device

+# How to Use the App
+1. Enter a phone number in E.164 format (e.g. 447XXXXXXXXX)
+2. Tab **Verify and Join**

+Then the flow proceeds based on network support:
+- Supported number: Silent Auth is triggered over the mobile network.
+- Virtual Operator: Silent Auth is simulated and completes without a physical SIM.
+- Unsupported number: The app falls back to SMS verification.

 # Error Handling
 This demo is designed to fail safely without crashing, and to keep users moving through the flow with clear recovery paths.